-The Audit Committee has been established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended, or the Exchange Act, and is currently comprised of Jay Moyes, Donald Joseph, Martin Mattingly and Bridget Martell, each of whom the Board of Directors has determined satisfies the applicable SEC and Nasdaq independence requirements for audit committee members.
-The Board of Directors has also determined that Mr. Moyes is an "audit committee financial expert," as defined by the applicable rules of the SEC.
-However, Donald Joseph, Martin Mattingly and Jay Moyes will not be standing for re-election at the Annual Meeting, and therefore, we expect to appoint at least one new member to the Audit Committee and a new "audit committee financial expert" in advance of the Annual Meeting.
-The Audit Committee held four meetings during fiscal year 2022.
+The Audit Committee has been established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended, or the Exchange Act, and is currently comprised of Stuart Duty, Chairperson, Nancy Phelan and Thomas Sellig, each of whom the Board of Directors has determined satisfies the applicable SEC and Nasdaq independence requirements for audit committee members.
+The Board of Directors has also determined that Mr. Duty is an "audit committee financial expert", as defined by the applicable rules of the SEC.
+The Audit Committee held four meetings during fiscal year 2024.